deepset-ai/haystack-home/content/overview/intro.md

 Pipelines are essentially graphs, or even multigraphs.
 A single component with multiple outputs can connect to another single component with multiple inputs or to multiple components, thanks to the flexibility of pipelines.

-To get you started, Haystack offers many [example pipelines](https://github.com/deepset-ai/haystack-cookbook) for different use cases: indexing, RAG, extractive, web search and more.
+To get you started, Haystack offers many [example pipelines](https://github.com/deepset-ai/haystack-cookbook) for different use cases: indexing, agentic chat, RAG, extractive QA, function calling, web search and more.

 ## Who’s it for?